 God is training us for eternity.
 This is boot training down here.
 Some of the lessons are hard to learn.
 Some lessons are bitter.
-At times we flunk the course and God makes us take it again.
+At times we flunk the course, and God makes us retake it.

 God wants us to view trial from his vantage point.
 When we look at our problems from his viewpoint, they look insignificant.
-If we stand at the mouth of the Grand Canyon from the south rim it looks immense.
+If we stand at the mouth of the Grand Canyon from the south rim, it looks immense.
 We cannot see it all.
-However, if we fly over the canyon, from 30,000 feet it looks like a hole in the ground.
+However, if we fly over the canyon, from 30,000 feet, it seems like a hole in the ground.
 The difference is the perspective from which we view it.
 Like viewing the Grand Canyon from the south rim, our problems look vast.
 When we look at those problems from God’s viewpoint, we put them in perspective.